-Getting your kids to brush their teeth isn't always easy, but having fun is.
+Getting your kids to brush their teeth is not always easy, but having fun is.
 Teeth games for kids help parents avoid the brushing battles before bedtime and after they get up.
-Introducing dental-driven activities can also set up good oral habits in toddlers, and help older children understand why it's important to look after their teeth.
+Introducing dental-driven activities can also set up good oral habits in toddlers, and help older children understand why it is important to look after their teeth.

 Here are a few ideas on how to inject some fun and interest in dental care for the youngest members of your family.